MonashMath/MTH4321/Tutorials.jl/README.md

 I have created the cloud version of the tutorials to simplify things.
 So :skull: **you are not enforced to do the following part** :skull:.

 If you are brave enough, you can try to set up `Julia`, download the tutorials, and run the notebooks locally.
-This is the 5* experience with `Julia` and `Gridap` but it requires some time if you are not a computers geek.
+This is the 5* experience with `Julia` and `Gridap` but it requires some time if you are not a computer geek.
 Please, feel free to ask me.

-However, to install all the tools that are needed for running these notebooks locally is pretty simple.
+In fact, to install all the tools that are needed for running these notebooks locally is pretty simple.
 The first thing that you have to do is to download `Julia` from [here](https://julialang.org/downloads/).
 Pick the one for your operating system.
 I would recommend you to install the newest stable release.

 If you install `Julia` in `Linux`, you will need to add the folder with the `Julia` executable to the environment variable `PATH` in your `.bashrc`, e.g.,:
 ```